 Why does my house crack and pop as it settles?

-As a house settles over time, soil beneath the foundation compresses or shifts slightly.
+As a house settles over time, soil beneath the foundation can compress or shift slightly.
 This causes minor adjustments in framing and structural components, resulting in creaks, cracks, or pops as wood rubs against nails or other parts of the frame.

 Why does my house crack and pop when heating or cooling?